kg4vdk/station_build/README.md

 - js8call (appimage)
 - hamrs (appimage)

-In addition, this script will install the necessary components to utilize the GPS as a clock source.
+In addition, this script will install the necessary components to utilize a GPS device as a clock source.

 ---